How does a website or advertisement know where I am?

 This information gathered often points to the location of your ISP.
 However, with more sophisticated systems it may be able to also gather your city.

 Using the above methods geo-tracking can also be done when registering on a website.
 For example, after registering the site may store a cookie on your computer and use that cookie to give you more targeted advertising.

 How much information can geo-targeting get on me?

 The rudimentary form of geo-targeting that obtains its data from your hostname or IP address will not be able to get anything more than your City, State, Country, and sometimes Zip code.
-More personal information such as your full home address, phone number, name, birth date, age, sex, etc. cannot be obtained from your computer without you filling out a form first.
+More personal information such as your home address, phone number, name, birth date, age, sex, etc. cannot be found from your computer without you filling out a form first.

 Where can I see a web page that shows information about me?